dhruvmsheth/Person-queuing-system-arduino33/README.md

  ```

- **Controlling the Respond function in the code - output action performer deployed on Arduino 33 BLE Sense **
+ **Controlling the Respond function in the code - output action performer deployed on Arduino 33 BLE Sense**
-** Works when one enters the mall. **
+**Works when one enters the mall**

  # Note - There are two responders that have to be deployed on the Arduino 33 ble sense - one responder is during entry and the other during exit.
 Rest of the code remains the same
  ``` C